Blendoxius/VWAPs-in-Daily-Weekly-Monthly-sequence/README.md

 - **Performance:** drawing many historical sessions creates many `line.new()` objects.
 If your chart is slow, reduce the history limits.
 - **Bands:** bands are based on the standard deviation of `close`, not of VWAP.
 - **File extension:** the script is stored as `.txt` in this repo; TradingView expects it pasted into the Pine Editor.

-## License

-No license file is currently included in this repository.
-If you want others to reuse/modify it, consider adding an open-source license (e.g., MIT).